 (d) The acceptance records which demonstrate the device is manufactured in accordance with the DMR;

 (e) The primary identification label and labeling used for each production unit; and

-(f) Any device identification(s) and control number(s) used.
+(f) Any unique device identifier (UDI) or universal product code (UPC), and any other device identification(s) and control number(s) used.

 Each manufacturer shall maintain a quality system record (QSR).
 The QSR shall include, or refer to the location of, procedures and the documentation of activities required by this part that are not specific to a particular type of device(s), including, but not limited to, the records required by 820.20.
 Each manufacturer shall ensure that the QSR is prepared and approved in accordance with 820.40.